Risk-Team/CAVAanalytics/README.md

 You can request access to the University of Cantabria JupyterHub, where CAVAanalytics is already installed.
 This will give you access to computational resources and you would be able to perform your climate analysis using a Jupyter Notebook environment.
+When using the JupyterHub you will be using data physically stored at Cantabria server.
 If you would like to access these resources, you are welcome to contact
 <riccardo.soldan@fao.org> or <Hideki.Kanamaru@fao.org>